smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_insert.md

 ---
-title: How to Upload to ThanoSQL workspace DB
+title: How to Upload to the ThanoSQL Workspace Database
 ---

-# **How to Upload to ThanoSQL workspace DB**
+# **How to Upload to the ThanoSQL Workspace Database**

 ## Preface

 - Updated Date : {{ git_revision_date_localized }}

-You can use ThanoSQL's REST API to remotely send and upload images to your ThanoSQL storage and insert them into any of your DB table.
+You can use ThanoSQL's REST API to remotely send and upload images to your ThanoSQL storage and insert them into any of your table within the database.

 === "Python"